Bernas History, Family Crest & Coats of Arms

 Bernas is one of the proud Scottish names to come from the Strathclyde clans of the Scottish/English Borderlands.
 It is derived from the personal name Burnhouse, derived from the words burn, meaning "stream," and house, meaning a house.

 The surname Bernas was first found in Cumberland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Bernas family

-Another 218 words (16 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Bernas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bernas research.
+Another 138 words (10 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Bernas History in all our PDF Extended History products and printed products wherever possible.

 Bernas Spelling Variations

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Bernas has been spelled Burness, Burnes, Burnace, Burnice, Burnhouse, Burnshead, Burnish, Burnist, Bernis and many more.

 Early Notables of the Bernas family (pre 1700)